B2B Lead Generation Glossary

 Intent Data is behavioral information that indicates when prospects are actively researching solutions in your category within B2B tech and SaaS markets.

-This includes website visits, content downloads, search queries, and third-party research activities tracked across the web.
-Intent data works by capturing digital footprints that signal buying interest before prospects enter traditional lead capture flows.
-You use this data to time outreach when prospects are actively evaluating solutions, which increases conversion rates from marketing qualified leads to sales-accepted leads.
+Website visits, content downloads, search queries, and third-party research activities tracked across the web all feed into this signal.
+Intent data works by capturing digital footprints that reveal buying interest before prospects enter traditional lead capture flows, giving your team a timing advantage most competitors miss.
+Armed with this data, you time outreach for the moments when prospects are actively evaluating solutions, which drives up conversion rates from marketing qualified leads to sales-accepted leads.

 Related Terms: